-2015 is the Centennial Year of the start of our modern LBG force.
-It will also mark the fourth year of Licensed Battlefield Guide-led “Walks Through History.”
-Each Tuesday evening, Guides will lead an evening walk dedicated to a specific topic.
-These are ideal for those who desire a more in-depth look at one aspect of the Battle of Gettysburg, or simply are looking for something to do on a beautiful, and at times not-so-beautiful, summer evenings.
+2020 will mark the ninth year of Licensed Battlefield Guide-led “Walks Through History.”
+Most Tuesday evenings, Guides will lead an evening walk dedicated to a specific topic.
+These are ideal for those who desire a more in-depth look at one aspect of the Battle of Gettysburg, or for those simply looking for something to do on a beautiful, and at times not-so-beautiful, summer evening.
 Each session is offered for a fee of $30, payable to the Association of Licensed Battlefield Guides.
 In keeping with the provisions requested group size will be strictly limited and social distancing will be required.

 Time: All programs will run from 5:30 PM until approximately 8:30 PM